What is a CAS?

 You can track the progress of your CAS request by logging into the Applicant Portal.
 Once you have logged into the portal, select Your Applications and then select Right to Study.
 The next screen will show you the latest information about your CAS request.

 The portal is the quickest way to receive an update on your CAS request, as it is linked to your student record and it will update as soon as a change is made by the the University.

 How long will it take to receive my CAS?

 It is very important that you check your documents carefully before sending them to us.
 Failure to submit the correct documents in a timely manner will delay the processing of your CAS request.

 When do you start and stop issuing CAS?

-Please note that the deadlines for issuing CAS for our courses are final.
-We cannot issue any student a CAS after these dates, as we must be able to demonstrate to the Home Office that you can enrol by the start date for your course.
+Please note that the CAS deadlines are final and cannot be extended.
+We cannot issue any student a CAS after these dates, as we must be able to demonstrate to the Home Office that you can enrol on time to start your course.